Berenika14/Berenika14/README.md

  -----------------------------------------------------------------------------------------------------
 ☞ Web Development calls to my passions: it integrates creativity and problem solving and I am allowed to break the code to improve it (in a different Git Branch, of course).

-I am eager to learn programming skills that will help the team succeed through creativity, problem-solving and hard work.
+I am eager to learn programming skills that will help the team succeed through creativity, problem-solving and hard work

 **My values:**